Skip to main content

 Charlie Brown hits the breaking point.
 He shouts, "Isn't there anyone who knows what Christmas is all about?"

-And his friend, Linus steps up to the microphone at the Christmas pageant and reads from the same passage from the Gospel of Matthew that we just heard proclaimed:
+And his friend, Linus steps up to the microphone at the Christmas pageant and reads from the same passage from the Gospel of Luke that we just heard proclaimed:

 “[B]ehold, I bring you tidings of great joy which will be to all people.
 For unto you is born this day in the city of David a savior, which is Christ the Lord.
 And this shall be a sign unto you.
 Ye shall find the babe wrapped in swaddling clothes lying in the manger.’
 And suddenly, there was with the angel a multitude of the heavenly host, praising God and saying, ‘glory to God in the highest, and on Earth peace, good will toward men.’”